What is inflammation in the body? Chronic inflammation will cause multiple health risks: Learn how to reduce inflammation and improve health.

 - Loss of function

-Some organs lack the necessary sensory nerve endings.
+This is due in part to some organs lacking the necessary sensory nerve endings.

-Some types of lung inflammation will not cause pain.
+For example several types of lung inflammation won’t initially cause pain.

 - Abdominal Pain